 There are four levels or approval modes of UAC, with the very top mode being the straightest.

 It is recommended that UAC should always be turned on or enabled, and for good reason.
-UAC can be annoying at times, and that is why some people might want to turn it off because of the constant prompts to allow changes to be made when running administrative tasks, which can be intrusive.
+UAC can sometimes be annoying, which is why some people might want to turn it off because of the constant prompts to allow changes to be made when running administrative tasks, which can be intrusive.

 With that said, you should always have UAC enabled.
 However, if you have to temporarily disable it for whatever reason, be sure to re-enable it when you’re done.